bakarySeydouDiaby/CrewAI_SearXNG_transformers_youtube_blog_generation/README.md

 # Welcome to the AI Experiments Lab at ZAAI 🧠🤖

-Our lab specializes in crafting artificial intelligence solutions across a spectrum of fields such as Large Language Models, Time Series Forecasting, Recommender Systems, and advanced Marketing Models including Causal Inference and Media Mix Modeling.
-Published on Medium, Towards Data Science, and [ZAAI's Lab](https://zaai.ai/lab), we offer a rich collection of insights and resources.
-Our objective is to share our specialized expertise in AI, providing open-source tools, datasets, and comprehensive guidance.
-We are committed to empowering individuals, professionals, and organizations to leverage our experiments and innovations for solving complex challenges and enhancing decision-making in their respective areas.
+ZAAI lab specializes in crafting artificial intelligence solutions across a spectrum of fields such as Large Language Models, Time Series Forecasting, Recommender Systems, and advanced Marketing Models including Causal Inference and Media Mix Modeling.
+Published on Medium, Towards Data Science, and [ZAAI's Lab](https://zaai.ai/lab), they offer a rich collection of insights and resources.

-🌟 Appreciate our work?
-A star on our repository helps support our continuous exploration and contributions to the AI community!
+## objectives :
+- share specialized expertise in AI,
+- providing open-source tools, datasets, and comprehensive guidance.
+- committed to empowering individuals, professionals, and organizations to leverage experiments and innovations for solving complex challenges and enhancing decision-making in their respective areas.

 ## 🛠 Getting Started